jAmikA78/DSA--Coach/README.md

 If you encounter any issues or have suggestions for improvement, please open an issue on our [GitHub repository](https://github.com/jAmikA78/DSA--Coach/issues).

-## Acknowledgments

-- Flutter team for the amazing framework
-- All contributors and users who help improve DSA Coach
-- The open-source community for the packages used in this project

 ---

 **Happy Learning! 🚀**